-NOTE: The Aubrey is set to open in early 2022.
-We’ll be back then with the full scoop.
-In the meantime, you can find out more at their website right HERE.
+NOTE: The Aubrey is open daily.
+You can find out more, and make a booking at their website right HERE.

 The Aubrey | Mandarin Oriental Hyde Park, 66 Knightsbridge, SW1X 7LA